logo ninjaRemap

 2. Alientech K-TAG – Designed specifically for bench ECU tuning, K-TAG offers deep access to ECU maps and supports a wide range of ECU tuning tools and protocols.

-4. Autotuner Bench Mode Kit – A best-in-class ECU programming tool with fast data transfer speeds and broad vehicle compatibility.
+4. Autotuner Bench Mode Kit – A best in class ECU programming tool with fast data transfer speeds and broad vehicle compatibility.
+It is worth noting that Autotuner is good for ECUs and new cars and does not support ECUs and older protocols.
 It ensures safe and reliable ECU flashing without soldering.

 Why Use Bench ECU Tuning?

-• Deeper ECU Access – Bench mode allows tuners to modify more critical parameters for performance tuning.
+• Deeper ECU data Access : Bench mode allows tuners to modify more critical parameters for performance tuning like Eprom .

-• Supports Cloning & Recovery – Ideal for ECU repair, cloning, and recovery in case of failed tuning attempts.
+• Cloning & Recovery : Ideal for ECU repair, cloning, and recovery in case of damaged ECU attempts or set IMMO.

 Boot ECU Tuning